+Note that a full validation of the new material, including the compatibility of UHV, is on-going and needs to be completed in time for the final material choice.
+Different materials are comparatively being addressed [6].
+When available, information will be provided to the vacuum team to design the pumping system accordingly.

 Operational parameters and conditions

-Tertiary collimators for beam cleaning and triplet protection are used in all phases of the operation cycle, from injection to collision.
-They reach the tighter settings at the end of the squeeze process when the machine aperture bottlenecks to .
+Tertiary collimators for beam halo cleaning and triplet protection are used in all phases of the operation cycle, from injection to collision.
+They reach their tighter (normalized) settings at the end of the squeeze process when the machine aperture bottlenecks are located into IR1/IR5.

 Technical and Installation services required

-For the HL implementation, new collimator slots with complete services must be foreseen, following the change of magnet positions.
-The cabling of the already installed TCTP’s might be re-used.
+For the full HL implementation in LS3, new collimator slots with complete services must be foreseen, following the change of magnet positions.
+The cabling of the two already installed TCTP’s might be re-used.

-On the other hand, earlier upgrades of the system are considered: the replacement of the present TCTP’s is possible with a minor intervention by re-using the existing infrastructures (minimum stop duration: weeks, driven by bakeout constraints).
+On the other hand, earlier upgrades of the system are considered: the replacement of the present TCTP’s is possible with a minor intervention by re-using the existing infrastructures (minimum stop duration: 3-5 weeks, driven by bakeout constraints).

 Table 2: Technical services